-In the first instance, if you are unable to resolve the issue informally, you should write to LimeCulture CIC via email or letter.
+- In the first instance, if you are unable to resolve the issue informally, you should write to LimeCulture via e-mail or letter.
 If your complaint concerns a member of staff, you should write formally to us stating the name of the individual concerned.

-In your letter, you should set out the details of your complaint, the consequences for you as a result, and the remedy you are seeking.
+- In your written communication, you should set out the details of your complaint, the consequences for you as a result, and the remedy you are seeking.
 You can expect your complaint to be acknowledged within 7 working days of receipt.
-Our contact details can be found on the contact us page of our website.
+The relevant contact details can be found on the home page of the LimeCulture website.

-If you are not satisfied with the initial response to the complaint then you can write to us asking for your complaint and the response to be reviewed.
-You can expect us to acknowledge your request and formulate a response within 15 workings days.
+- If you are not satisfied with the initial response to the complaint, you can write to us asking for your complaint and the response to be reviewed.
+You can expect us to acknowledge your request and formulate a response within 15 working days.

-Our aim is to resolve all matters as quickly as possible.
+- LimeCulture aims to resolve all matters as quickly as possible.
 However, inevitably some issues will be more complex and therefore may require longer to be fully investigated.
-Consequently, timescales given for handling and responding to complaints are indicative.
+Consequently, timescales given within this policy for handling and responding to complaints are indicative.

-If you are not satisfied with the subsequent reply, then you have the option of writing to the Chief Executives of the company, stating the reason why you are dissatisfied with the outcome.
+- If you are not satisfied with the subsequent response, then you have the option of writing to the Chief Executive of LimeCulture, stating the reason why you are dissatisfied with the outcome.
 You must do this within 10 days of receiving the written response.

-The Chief Executives will respond normally within 15 working days to inform you of the action which will be taken to investigate your complaint, and when you can expect to hear the outcome of the investigation.
+- The Chief Executive will respond usually within 15 working days to inform you of the action which will be taken to investigate your complaint, and when you can expect to hear the outcome of the investigation.